Asbestos Fibers Can Cause Cancer of the Larynx

-The larynx is part of the respiratory system, according to the Cleveland Clinic.
+The larynx is part of the body’s respiratory system.
 It’s a hollow tube that lets air pass from your throat to your trachea to your lungs.
 Your larynx enables you to make sounds, talk, and sing.

 Asbestos fibers are incredibly light, so they can float in the air for a long time after an asbestos product is installed, disturbed, or removed.
-Anyone in the area may ingest or inhale them.
+Anyone in the area may ingest, inhale, or swallow them.
 Because they’re so strong and durable, fibers can remain in a person’s body for the rest of their life.

 Over time, the immune system will try and fail to destroy the fibers, resulting in scar tissue and inflammation.
 Over years or decades, the surrounding tissue can mutate and become malignant.
-Asbestos causes many types of cancer, including mesotheliomas and laryngeal cancer.
+Asbestos causes many types of cancer, including mesotheliomas as well as cancers of the throat and larynx.

 Cancer affecting your larynx occurs after cells in it reproduce uncontrollably.
 As these cells multiply, they invade healthy tissues and harm your body, reports the Cleveland Clinic.
 Laryngeal cancer can form in the three main parts of the larynx: